Skin Blisters (Vesiculopustular Dermatoses) in Dogs

 • Most skin symptoms affect the face

-• Collies, Shetland Sheepdogs, sometimes Chow Chows
+• Collies, Shetland Sheepdogs, and sometimes Chow Chows

 Dermatomyositis